 What is the Secret Sauce?
 When over 2 million soccer players a year are trying to land one of the coveted recruited spots to become a college soccer player, you need the appropriate tools and programs that are going to increase your chances.
+Others will instead go into a trade like plumbing after school, but you need to know where to look to find cheap van insurance for under 21.
 After interviewing more than 100 college coaches over the past year on our College Education Panels, the one main constant to be ahead of the game is that the process now is 80% on you, the family and player.
 The items and processes that were mostly up to the club in the past have now morphed into the responsibility of the player and families.

 Why is this?

 College coaches get over 500 emails in a normal week from players all over the world and this number doubles to 1000 in a week leading up to a College Showcase like soccerloco Surf Cup.
 With the average recruiting class each year of 6 players per program, coaches have little to no time to spend on actively pursuing players.
 How can your family and player make an impact on that coach?
 How can you brand and market your son/daughter to these coaches?
 How can you utilize these coaches to help your son/daughter become admitted to the college of their choice when schools all over the Country are only admitting 10% of applications each year in most cases?
 We have the answers for you.

 - A player with great grades and test scores, skill, athleticism, mental toughness, and that is coachable is considered a great recruit.
 However, the number of these players available each year has now grown exponentially and these traits are now considered normal.
 Before you reach out to college coaches you must define who you are and what you can bring to the program because the coaches will ask you “What makes you different?”.
 Skill and Technique – Your coaches are your primary resource to teach and guide you to the appropriate level of a college soccer that matches your level of talent.
 Strive every year to become a better player.